matthieuSolente/wcag-for-email/README.md

 The **logical classification** and **enumeration of criteria** make it easier to identify key points of attention when analyzing an email or a web page.
 The **descriptions of the tests** to be performed for each criterion provide valuable assistance, making it **easier to understand** and remember the compliance criteria.

-My page is therefore an **exact replica of the RGAA criteria and tests**, with all the credit going to the official bodies.
+My page is therefore an **replica of the RGAA criteria and tests**, with all the credit going to the official bodies.
 My role was to select only the **criteria strictly applicable to emails**, omitting everything else.
 I've translated all the texts into English, to share it with as many people as possible.

 I kept the same layout by extracting the code from the official website (like a fork), then removed all the JavaScript and simply replaced the accordions with "details" HTML tags.